 “I like to point out that people very often confuse the idea that truth is subjective with the fact that truth is perishable.” — Errol Morris

 Before the birth of psychology, Galileo understood the consequences of speaking the truth.
 He saw how truth becomes subjective in the hands of religion.
-It persecutes those who propose ideas which threaten the authority of the Church.
+It persecutes those who propose ideas that threaten the authority of the Church.

 He was arrested and placed under house arrest until he died in 1640.
-So, even though the official inquisition ended 60 years earlier, the Church still used its might to quash any ideas that didn’t fit within the orthodox veil.
+So, even though the official Inquisition ended 60 years earlier, the Church still used its might to quash any ideas that didn’t fit within the orthodox veil.
 Yet, this was a better fate than his less famous scientist, Giordano Bruno.

 Giordano Bruno was convicted of heresy by the Holy Office.
 He wasn’t as famous or well-known as Galileo, and the Church burned Bruno at the stake in 1600.
-His view of cosmology was Galileo’s forerunner, but they didn’t take his works off the banned book list until 1835.
+Galileo’s view of cosmology was his forerunner, but they didn’t take his works off the banned book list until 1835.
 Finally, in 1992, the Church admitted that Galileo’s view of the solar system was correct.
 It is no wonder many intellectuals and scientists publicly converted to Christianity.

 “It is startling to realize how much unbelief is necessary to make belief possible.
 What we know as blind faith is sustained by innumerable unbeliefs.” — Eric Hoffer

-Truth becomes subjective when we learn to deny those things which do not fit in our paradigm.
+Truth becomes subjective when we learn to deny things that do not fit our paradigm.
 Denial requires unbelief.
 It takes a lot of work to deny facts and ideas which threaten your worldview.
 The chances are high that you or someone you know does this.
 Does this sound familiar?
 Regular indoctrination is necessary to keep religious beliefs intact.
 So you’ll need to expose yourself to a constant stream of propaganda.
 It’s the only way to maintain the denial of scientific facts.

 The outsider isn’t acting as expected, so they face a personal paradox.
 How can someone who is evil be genuine and kind?
 Their first choice is to uphold the values of worldview and maintain the paradox.
 To reduce these types of encounters with outsiders, they ostracize themselves.
 They restrict personal and business contacts to other like-minded believers.

 A person with an open can move through this conflict quickly.
 They use common sense and reasoning to weigh the new information.
 They learn to reject inaccurate and accept valid data.
-An open-minded person learns to change their beliefs.
+An open-minded person knows to change their beliefs.

-By Denying Scientific Principles One May Maintain Any Paradox
+By Denying Scientific Principles, One May Maintain Any Paradox

 Not all religions are harmful.
 Some religions are helpful.
 Any system that promotes freethinking is positive, like Taoism, for example.
-The systems which contain methods and processes for exploring consciousness are helpful.
+The systems which contain methods and processes for exploring consciousness are useful.
 Many of these systems come from animistic or paganistic systems.
 These systems existed long before the dominant organized religions were created.
 Any system that encourages you to seek your intellectual and spiritual development with any source is preferred over those trying to keep you a customer.